 "Arizona Cannot Detain People Simply Because They Might Be Undocumented: Although the opinion does not strike down the “show me your papers” provision, it significantly lessens the harm caused by this provision.
 SB 1070 provides that “[a]ny person who is arrested shall have the person’s immigration status determined before the person is released,” but the Court warns the state not to apply this provision literally if it wants to avoid running headlong into the Constitution:

 Detaining individuals solely to verify their immigration status would raise constitutional concerns.
 And it would disrupt the federal framework to put state officers in the position of holding aliens in custody for possible unlawful presence without federal direction and supervision.
-The program put in place by Congress does not allow state or local officers to adopt this enforcement mechanism.
+The program put in place by Congress does not allow state or local officers to adopt this enforcement mechanism."Although the Court technically does not reason a decision on this question, under today’s opinion, prolonging a person’s detention simply to verify their immigration status is almost certainly not allowed."

 But §2(B) could be read to avoid these concerns.
 To take one example, a person might be stopped for jaywalking in Tucson and be unable to produce identification.
 The first sentence of §2(B) instructs officers to make a “reasonable” attempt to verify his immigration status with ICE if there is reasonable suspicion that his presence in the United States is unlawful.
 The state courts may conclude that, unless the person continues to be suspected of some crime for which he may be detained by state officers, it would not be reasonable to prolong the stop for the immigration inquiry.